Far3/blog/README.md

 * git commit -m "Your Message"
 * git push origin master

-gh-pages and master should never be merged, they are entirely seperate branches for a reason.
+gh-pages and master should never be merged, they are entirely seperate branches to have seperation between the generated code and source code that you are working in.